konnected-io/docs/security-alarm-system/wiring/index.md

 ### End-of-line Resistors

-Many older alarm panels will have _end-of-line resistors_ connected via crimp connectors to one end of the pair of each sensor or zone wires.
+Many wired alarm panels will have _end-of-line resistors_ connected via crimp connectors to one end of the pair of each sensor or zone wires.
 Remove these resistors and the crimp connector when disconnecting wires from your alarm panel, they're not needed for this project!